Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_comments.md

-- to explain Jac code.
+- To explain Jac code.
-- to make the code more readable.
+- To make the code more readable.
-- to prevent execution when testing code.
+- To prevent execution when testing code.

 ## Creating a Comment
-Comments starts with a `#`, and Jac will ignore them:
+Comments starts with a `#`, and Jac will ignore them.

 **Code Example**
 === "Jac"